iiscleap/mllm-uncertainty-estimation/lalm/README.md

 - `--type`: `orig` (original dataset) or `neg` (negated dataset)
 - Adjust `csv_path` and `wav_folder` according to task and type

+### Perturb-sampling parameters
+- `--k`: Number of high-temperature sampling runs per input (int).
+Controls how many perturbed outputs the script generates for each CSV row (default `10`).
+- `--max_per_base`: Maximum number of perturbed samples to process per base id (int).
+When the dataset contains multiple perturbed variants that share the same base id, this caps how many of those perturbed variants are processed for that base (default `56`).

 ## Running All Tasks for a Model

 ```bash